Real roots of random polynomials: asymptotics of the variance: Introduction

-Let us mention an important consequence of Theorem~\ref{t.main}. \begin{corollary} Let $\xi_0,\dots,\xi_n$ be real-valued independent random variables with zero mean, unit variance, and uniform bounded $(2+\varepsilon)$ moments, for some $\varepsilon>0$.
-Let $L>0$ and consider the random hyperbolic polynomial
+\begin{theorem}[Variance asymptotics for real roots of random hyperbolic polynomials] Let $\xi_0,\dots,\xi_n$ be real-valued independent random variables with zero mean, unit variance, and uniformly bounded $(2+\varepsilon)$-moments for some $\varepsilon>0$.
+Fix $L>0$ and consider the random hyperbolic polynomial

-For any $k\ge 0$, let $N_{n,k}(\mathbb R)$ be the number of real roots of the $k$th derivative of $P_{n,L}$ (so $k=0$ means $P_{n,L}$ itself).
+For any $k\ge 0$, let $N_{n,k}$ be the number of real roots of the $k$th derivative of $P_{n,L}$ (so $k=0$ means $P_{n,L}$ itself).
 Then for $\tau=k+\frac {L-1}2$, we have

-\end{corollary} Recall that when $L=1$ the random hyperbolic polynomial $P_{n, L}$ becomes a random Kac polynomial, thus this corollary also applies to derivatives of the Kac polynomials.
+\end{theorem} \begin{remark} When $L=1$, the random hyperbolic polynomial $P_{n, L}$ becomes a random Kac polynomial, so Theorem \ref{t.hyperbolic-main} applies to the derivatives of Kac polynomials, which are novel even in the Gaussian setting.
+Note that for $L=1$ and $k=0$, we have $\tau=0$ and

-In \cite{NV1}, the lower bound \eqref{e.lowbound} enabled O. Nguyen and V. Vu to show asymptotic normality for the number of real roots for such random polynomials, thanks to their following result. \begin{proposition}[\cite{NV1}*{Theorem 1.2}] Assume that $\xi_j$'s are independent with zero mean and unit variance and $\sup_{1\le j\le n}\mathbf E[|\xi_j|^{2+\varepsilon}] =O(1)$.
-Assume that $c_j$'s satisfy the polynomial growth condition \eqref{e.polygrowth}.
-Assume that $\log n \ll \Var[N_n(\mathbb R)]$.